Adobe Photoshop Elements

 Guided Mode

 If you’re completely new to the world of photo editing, Photoshop Elements has you covered with its Guided mode.
-The Guided panel lets you select from a series of edits that you want to apply, whether it’s a simple image crop, a black-and-white conversion or creating a Warhol-style Pop Art portrait in just a few clicks.
+The Guided panel lets you select from a series of edits that you want to apply, whether it’s a simple image crop, a black-and-white conversion, or creating a Warhol-style Pop Art portrait in just a few clicks.

 Creating With Photoshop Elements

-Photoshop Elements also comes with a series of wizards designed to help you create different products, without any specialized layout knowledge or software.
+Photoshop Elements also comes with a series of wizards designed to help you create different design products without any specialized layout knowledge or software.
 They are accessed using the ‘Create’ menu in the top right, although I think it would make a bit more sense to put them in the ‘Guided’ mode section.

 The wizards don’t offer quite as much instruction as the edits found in Guided mode, which is a bit surprising considering that these tasks are more complicated than your average photo edit.